cardano-foundation/CIPs/CIP-0030/README.md

 The API specified in this document will count as version 0.1.0 for version-checking purposes below.

+Note that wallets can have their own separate API version number as well, [see below](https://github.com/cardano-foundation/CIPs/edit/master/CIP-0030/README.md#cardanowalletnamewalletexperimentalapiversion-string).

 ## Data Types

 ### Bytes